nodegui/react-nodegui/README.md

 - 🦹🏻‍♀️ Good support for dark mode (Thanks to QT).
 - 🏅First class Typescript support.
 (Works on regular JS projects too 😉).

-## Current focus:

-- [ ] (Partial support is present) Easily exstensible for creating custom native widgets (like react native).
-- [ ] (Partial) Should have a decent list of stylable native widgets.
-- [ ] Easy build and packaging process.

 ## Getting Started

 - Check out [react-nodegui-starter](https://github.com/nodegui/react-nodegui-starter) to get up and running with your own React NodeGUI app!